Resources / Contractors

 Core coverages contractors typically need

-Workers' Compensation: Required in most states if you have employees.
+Work comp: Required in most states if you have employees.
 Covers medical costs and lost wages for work-related injuries.
 If you use subcontractors without proper certificates, they may be counted as employees for premium purposes.

-Commercial Auto: Covers vehicles used for business.
+Commercial auto: Covers vehicles used for business.
 Personal auto policies typically exclude business use — tools in the truck, trailers, employees driving, and jobsite travel can all create gaps.

 Inland Marine / Tools & Equipment: Covers tools, equipment, and materials in transit or at job sites.
 Your general liability policy doesn't cover your own stuff.